zio/zio-telemetry/docs/opentelemetry.md

 Since [version 1.25.0](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/tag/v1.25.0) OpenTelemetry JVM agent supports ZIO.

 To enable interoperability between automatic instrumentation and `zio-opentelemetry`, `Tracing` has to be created using `ContextStorage` backed by OpenTelemetry's native `Context` and `Tracer` provided by globally registered `TracerProvider`.
-It means that instead of `ContextStorage.fiberRef` and `OpenTelemetry.custom` you have to provide `ContextStorage.native` and `OpenTelemetry.global` layers.
+It means that instead of `OpenTelemetry.contextZIO` and `OpenTelemetry.custom` you have to provide `OpenTelemetry.contextJVM` and `OpenTelemetry.global` layers.

 ### Tracing